kiasarecool/Thermostat_for_Plug-in_Heater/README.md

 Remember to follow all safety precautions when working with electricity, especially mains voltages.
 It is recommended that mains electricity connections be handled by a qualified electrician, or a brave USA homeowner that understands the risks, since that is legal here.
 The relay connections to the 120V plug should be insulated properly and secured within an appropriate enclosure.

+make sure your donor extension cord can handle 20 A at the minimum recommended would be at least 25 A

+You can figure this yourself using the standard amp versus distance wire gauge chart.
+I'm not responsible if you burn something down by using wires that can't handle the power.

 ## Setup and Usage